Evalon/yarnd/README.md

 ##### Aliases

-All flags have aliases by the first letter, so is equal commands:
+All flags have aliases by the first letter, so this is equal commands:
 - ```yarnd fix -ps```
 - ```yarnd fix -p -s```
 - ```yarnd fix --primary --strict```